nruffin95/Professional-README-Generator/Develop/README1.md

   ## Installation

-  ### The Following necessary dependencies must be installed to run this application: Inquirer.
+  ### The Following necessary dependencies must be installed to run this application: Express, Path, FileSystem.

   ## Usage

-  ### In order to use this app, install Node.js in the terminal and follow these Instructions: Open intergrated terminal from the develop file and run node index.js.
+  ### In order to use this app, install Node in the terminal and follow these Instructions: Open the terminal in the develope folder and run "node server.js".

   ## License